Domenic Cusmano, Publisher

-Liana Cusmano, Editor-at-Large
+Liana Cusmano, Associate Editor

 Liana Cusmano is a writer, editor, filmmaker and spoken word artist.
 They are the 2018 Montreal Slam Champion, and represented Montreal at the Canadian Festival of Spoken Word in Guelph.
 Liana’s poems and short stories have been published in short story collections, anthologies and literary magazines.
 Their work explores cultural heritage, sexual orientation and gender identity, relationships, and mental health.

 Carmen Concilio is Associate Professor of English and Anglophone Literatures at the University of Torino, Italy, and holds a Ph.D in English Studies from the University of Pisa.
 She is editor and co-editor of various scholarly works: Word and Image in Literature and the Visual Arts (2016) and Imagining Ageing.
 Representations of Age and Ageing in Anglophone Literatures (2018).
 She is a scholar in Canadian Literature and has contributed to various Italian-Canadian publications.
 Her main field of research and expertise is Literature and the Arts, and the Environmental Humanities.

 Nadia Floriani is an aspiring editor with a marked interest in fiction.
 She is a recent graduate in Communication Studies at Concordia University, having obtained her graduate diploma in 2018.
 Her academic background in psychology and sociology fuels her passion for the stories that people tell, while her Italian cultural background helps to shape her world view.